Mississippi: The Natchez Trace Bike Tour | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-You ride from Port Gibson into Natchez, the terminus of the parkway.
-Passing many sites to visit, you will be stopping to enjoy one final picnic lunch prepared by your trip leaders, under the shade trees next to the creek.
-After lunch, continue on to Mount Locust and Emerald Mound before arriving in Natchez.
+Ride from Port Gibson into Natchez, the southern terminus of the parkway, passing several notable sites along the way.
+Stop to enjoy one final picnic lunch prepared by your trip leaders beneath the shade of creekside trees.
+After lunch, continue riding to Mount Locust and Emerald Mound before arriving in Natchez.

 Cumulative Distance Range: 19 – 43 miles